The K-12 Initiative

 How the K-12 Initiative Works

 There are two basic parts to the K-12 Initiative:

-The first part involves a simple request for a faculty member from Tech's College of Arts and Humanities to come to the public school classroom and present a lecture or demonstration OR present a video (DVD) on a particular topic as requested by the public school teacher.
-If the classroom teacher wished to video tape the in class presentation for additional future use that could be done.
-Of course, classroom teachers can also take notes on the presentation so as to include the presenter's information in their future classroom work.
-If the prepared DVD option is used, the DVD can be kept by the classroom teacher for future use.
+The first part involves a simple request for a faculty member from Tech's College of Arts and Humanities to create a video (DVD) on a particular topic as requested by the public school teacher.
+The DVD can be kept by the classroom teacher for future use.
 Given the high probability of conflicting schedules between the schedules of Tech faculty and classroom teachers, it is anticipated that the video (DVD) presentation option will be the primary method used.
 Some examples of possible topics include a discussion of the Red Scares of 1919-1920 and 1950-1954, or America's involvement in Vietnam, or a lecture on English poets, or a presentation on a particular genre of art.
 These are simply examples.
 These presentations could come from any of the subject disciplines within Arkansas Tech's College of Arts and Humanities.

 The purpose of these coordinated presentations would primarily be enrichment of the

 subjects being covered in the public school classrooms.
 The classroom teacher would

 simply request a presentation on a particular subject, note the time frame allowed,

 offer a reasonable range of possible dates, and send the request to the K-12 Liaison

 several weeks in advance.
 The K-12 Liaison would coordinate the implementation of

 the presentation between an appropriate faculty member from Tech's College of Arts